Board of Supervisors

 - The first Tuesday of each month will be a work session beginning at 5:00 p.m.

 - The third Tuesday of each month will be a regular Board of Supervisors' meeting beginning at 7:00 p.m.

 - Whitpain Township Administration Building

 Blue Bell, PA 19422

-Work Sessions to review the agenda will begin at 7:30 p.m. and will resume after the public meetings for discussion of any other issues before the Board.
+Work Sessions to review the agenda and discuss any other issues before the Board will begin at 5:00 p.m.

 Persons with a disability who wish to attend these administrative hearings should contact Mr. David M. Camarda at 610-277-2400.

 A five-member Board of Supervisors governs Whitpain Township.
 Members of the Board are elected at-large by residents and serve six-year terms.